 With gap detect and patch, we achieved greater flexibility in showing messages without range management.
 By adopting the gap patch:

-- Contrary to synced ranges, which should extend themselves continuously, gap patch only runs when the gap is detected.
+- Contrary to synced ranges, which should extend themselves continuously, a gap patch only runs when the gap is detected.

 Unfortunately, we still have a problem with gap detection and patching.
-There could be a gap which is quite large—more than 1k+ messages — where the gap patch is an expensive operation.
+There could be a gap that is quite large—more than 1k+ messages — where the gap patch is an expensive operation.
 So, we needed a solution for handling large gaps.

 Large gap handling

 Large gap scenarios happen infrequently as each individual chat room usually won’t have huge amounts of messages per second, but it is still an important edge case to ensure the best customer experience and deal with scenarios such as high message/second peaks in a channel during live events.
 Looking at the scenario in Figure 2, we could pick among three possible approaches in this situation:

 - Clear old cached messages from the view.
 Only messages from the API are shown.